kevinboone/vlc-server/docs/SERVER_FAQ.md

 _Does `vlc-server` support "baked-in" cover art images?_

-To some extent: the media scanner will find extract these images if it finds any, and write them to disk in the same directory as the audio files.
+To some extent: the media scanner will extract these images if it finds any, and write them to disk in the same directory as the audio files.
 The filename will depend on the image format baked into the file.